AlexanderTyan/ANA500/Week 1/Week 1B Notes.md

     - $\Sigma$ - summation.
     - **Sample Mean**: $$\bar{x} = \frac{1}{n} \sum_{i=1}^{n} x_i$$
     - Note: other means exist, e.g. *Geometric Mean*, *Harmonic Mean*.
-    - The mean can be a misleading measure of central tendency when data are skewed.
+    - The *Mean* can be a misleading measure of central tendency when data are skewed.
       - If there is a strong skew to the data, **Median** is a preferred measure of the central tendency over the